thestippe/thestippe.github.io/_drafts/statistics/bayes_intro.md

 almost one century between frequentist statisticians and Bayesian ones.
 At the beginning of the last century, a group of statisticians tried and promote Bayesian statistics as the only meaningful way to do statistical inference.
-According to them, the prior should have encoded all the available information together with any personal consideration of the researcher.
+As previously anticipated, according to them, the prior should have encoded all the available information together with any personal consideration of the researcher.
 In this way, the posterior probability distribution $P(\theta | X)$ can be interpreted as the updated version of the researcher's beliefs once the observed data $X$